data-umbrella/event-transcripts/README.md

 ### Transcribing
 - Here is an **EXAMPLE** of a transcript that is edited and clean: [2020/06-reshama-shaikh-sklearn-pr.md](https://github.com/data-umbrella/event-transcripts/blob/main/2020/06-reshama-shaikh-sklearn-pr.md)
 - For beginning of sentences, make them capital letters
   - Example:  when "i" as in "i think", can you change to capital letter:  "I think ..."
+- Break sections down into paragraphs (not one whole file)
 - For the sections, add some timestamps, so people know where they can find it in the video?
-I think 5 or 6 timestamps is enough.
+Breaking it down every 10 minutes or so is acceptable.
+(That would be 6 timestamps for a 1-hour talk.)
 - Add period to the end of sentences.
 - Fix spelling
   - Example:  PY Ladies  ===>  PyLadies
   - Example: "data umbrella" ===> Data Umbrella
+  - Example: "reishmas" ===> Reshama
-- When I did this, I listened to the video for a couple of sentences, and then stop it.
+- When I did this, I listened to the video for a couple of sentences, and then stopped it.
 Then I edit the text and then I start the video again for another sentence or two.

 ### Notes
 - It can take a good 2 to 4 hours to edit and fix a transcript for a 1-hour video.